glanzkaiser/glanzshamzs/Nagiconomy/Readme.md

 ### Nagi & Glanz' Opinion:

 #### Glanz:
 How can a country pay a debt if the reserve is far below the debt?
 Is it to give foods to those that can be worthy for the country' asset?
-I do not think that all deserve to be fed by country if they create a chain effect that will lower the country' ability to improve its GDP, productivity, and innovations
+I do not think that all deserve to be fed by country if they create a chain effect that will lower the country' ability to improve its GDP, productivity, and innovations.
+Take care of the crime in all area if it is lower emerging to 0 your debts will be gone.
+That's my opinion.

+#### Nagi:
+The debts are for paying the country ambition that differ, such as America needs a lot of ammunition and weapons to fund the war.
+To build infrastructure like China' Belt and Road Initiative that can ensure China's long-term income and position as the landlord of trade in Euro-Asia area.

 # Economic Problems